Hochschild homology of structured algebras: Abstract

 \section{Abstract}

-We give a general method for constructing explicit and natural operations on the Hochschild complex of algebras over any PROP with $\Ai$--multiplication---we think of such algebras as $\Ai$--algebras ``with extra structure''.
+We give a general method for constructing explicit and natural operations on the Hochschild complex of algebras over any prop with $\Ai$--multiplication---we think of such algebras as $\Ai$--algebras ``with extra structure''.
 As applications, we obtain an integral version of the Costello-Kontsevich-Soibelman moduli space action on the Hochschild complex of open TCFTs, the Tradler-Zeinalian action of Sullivan diagrams on the Hochschild complex of strict Frobenius algebras, and give applications to string topology in characteristic zero.
 Our main tool is a generalization of the Hochschild complex.

 The Hochschild complex of an associative algebra $A$ admits a degree 1 self-map, Connes-Rinehart's boundary operator $B$.
 If $A$ is Frobenius, the (proven) cyclic Deligne conjecture says that $B$ is the $\Delta$--operator of a BV-structure on the Hochschild complex of $A$.
-In fact $B$ is part of much richer structure, namely an action by the chain complex of Sullivan diagrams on the Hochschild complex \cite{Tradler-Z}.
-A weaker version of Frobenius algebras, called here $\Ai$--Frobenius algebras, yields instead an action by the chains on the moduli space of Riemann surfaces \cite{costello07,KS06}.
+In fact $B$ is part of much richer structure, namely an action by the chain complex of Sullivan diagrams on the Hochschild complex \cite{Tradler-Z,KaufI,KaufII,Kau10}.
+A weaker version of Frobenius algebras, called here $\Ai$--Frobenius algebras, yields instead an action by the chains on the moduli space of Riemann surfaces \cite{costello07,KS06,KaufI,KaufII}.
+Most of these results use a very appealing recipe for constructing such operations introduced by Kontsevich in \cite{Kon94}.
+Starting from a model for the moduli of curves in terms of the combinatorial data of fatgraphs, the graphs can be used to guide the local-to-global construction of an operation on the Hochschild complex of an $\Ai$-Frobenius algebra $A$ -- at every vertex of valence $n$, an $n$-ary trace is performed.

 In this paper we develop a general method for constructing explicit operations on the Hochschild complex of $\Ai$--algebras ``with extra structure'', which contains these theorems as special cases.
+In constrast to the above, our method is {\em global-to-local}: we give conditions on a composable collection of operations that ensures that it acts on the Hochschild complex of algebras of a given type; by fiat these operations preserve composition, something that can be hard to verify in the setting of \cite{Kon94}.
+After constructing the operations globally, we then show how to read-off the action explicitly, so that formulas for individual operations can also be obtained.
+Doing this we recover the same formuli as in the local-to-global approach.
+Our construction can be seen as a formalization and extension of the method of \cite{costello07} which considered the case of $\Ai$--Frobenius algebras.

+Our main result, which we will explain now in more details, gave rise to new computations, including a complete description of the operations on the Hochschild complex of commutative algebras \cite{Kla13A}, a description of a large complex of operations on the Hochschild complex of commutative Frobenius algebras \cite{Kla13B} and a description of the universal operations given any type of algebra \cite{Wah12}.